ManideepK007/arrhythmia-detection/README.md

 Splits data into training and testing sets.

-LSTM Model Training & Evaluation: Builds, trains, and evaluates a Long Short-Term Memory (LSTM) neural network.
+LSTM Model Training & Evaluation: Builds, trains, and evaluates a Long Short-Term Memory (LSTM) Neural Network.

 CNN Model Training & Evaluation: Builds, trains, and evaluates a Convolutional Neural Network (CNN) model.

 Performance Metrics: Calculates and displays Accuracy, Precision, Recall, F1-Score, Sensitivity, and Specificity for both models.

-Confusion Matrices: Visualizes classification performance with seaborn heatmaps.
+Confusion Matrices: Visualizes classification performance with Seaborn heatmaps.

-Training Graphs: Plots training accuracy and loss curves for both LSTM and CNN.
+Training Graphs: Plots training Accuracy and loss curves for both LSTM and CNN.

 Performance Table: Generates an HTML table summarizing the performance of both models, which opens in a web browser.

 Model Persistence: Saves trained models and their weights, allowing for faster re-evaluation without retraining.

-Technologies Used:
+TECHNOLOGIES USED
 Python 3.10

 Tkinter: For the Graphical User Interface (GUI).